In business, it’s common to see and hear people use the terms ‘procurement’ and ‘purchasing’ interchangeably.

 Procurement: a strategic consideration

 Procurement is a wider term incorporating a number of core business functions.
-This includes sourcing and managing suppliers and overseeing overall purchasing behaviour.
+This includes sourcing and managing suppliers and overseeing business purchasing behaviour.

 Because of this, procurement should be considered a part of corporate strategy.
 The procurement process cuts right to the heart of core questions like what the company stands for, as well as the beliefs informing its business model.